shirish93/shirish93.github.io/_ideas/2024-03-15-municipal-data-transparency.md

 **Problem:**

 Nepali law mandates local governments to publish information of public interest on their websites.
-However, data is often:
+However, data is :

 -   **Inaccessible:** Uploaded in non-standard formats (e.g., photos of excel sheets)